idvorkin/idvorkin.github.io/_d/taxes.md

 {%include blob_image.html src="gdp-delta-1960-2020.png" %}

 ### Keeping a mortgage you can pay of since interest rates are low

+### Generational wealth and camels

+_My grandfather rode a camel, my father rode a camel, I drive a Mercedes, my son drives a Land Rover, his son will drive a Land Rover, but his son will ride a camel - Sheikh Rashid bin Saeed Al Maktoum_

+What a great line.
+Difficulty breeds strength, which translates to an easy time for the kids, which leads to weakness, which leads to the cycle.
+Not sure the best way to handle this.

 ### Timing the markets